Can You Swim in Cape Verde? Of course, but it's more complicated than that...

 If you’re heading to the beach, chances are you’re going to want to go for a swim at some point.
 However, it’s really important that you swim in areas that are considered safe to do so.
 Swapping rocky coastline for golden sand, here are some of our favourite places to swim!

-1) Santa Maria Beach (Sal)
+1) Santa Maria Beach (SAL)

 If you’re visiting Cape Verde, chances are you’ll be staying on Sal island.
 Many hotels on Sal can be found close to Santa Maria Beach, and for good reason too!
 Sal is by far the most popular island for international tourists, with plenty of amazing restaurants, fun activities, and, of course, the famous Santa Maria Beach.